-For the sake of creating a comprehensive list of all the tasks today’s PR and communications teams are responsible for, we’ve compiled a list of 20 responsibilities or areas of focus.
+For the sake of creating a comprehensive idea of all the tasks today’s PR and communications teams are responsible for, we’ve compiled a list of 21 responsibilities or areas of focus.

-See how many fall under your current role or save this list of PR responsibilities for the next time you’re updating your or a report’s job description.
+See how many fall under your current role or save this list of PR responsibilities for the next time you’re updating yours or a report’s job description.
 If you oversee a team of PR strategists, simply give them a hug.
 Even if their specific roles don’t encompass all of these skills, they are responsible for exponentially more than they were a decade ago – and they’ll likely be responsible for even more soon.

 In the old days, sending out press releases and then managing a Rolodex of media contacts could help PR pros to land earned media.
 Today, landing earned media in publications that resonate with target audiences is only one small part of the earned-media mix.
 Relationship building takes time.
-The PR pro sends thoughtful, data-backed pitches, engages with reporters on social media, sends swag (when appropriate), maintains relevant media lists, and manages all follow-through with reporters and journalists.
+PR professionals are expected to create thoughtful, data-backed pitches, engage with reporters on social media, send swag (when appropriate), maintain relevant media lists, and manage all follow-through with reporters and journalists.
 At the same time, PR pros are constantly thinking about how to maximize the reach and impact of their earned media.

 3. Media Monitoring & Analysis

-In today’s data-driven environment, it’s essential to monitor and analyze any content that hits or publishes, media monitoring and analysis of that work kicks in.
-Instituting a PRTech tool that can help with media monitoring is vital for today’s PR pros who want to be able to quickly draw insights about what’s working and fold those findings back into their workflow.
+In today’s data-driven environment, it’s essential to monitor and analyze any content that hits or publishes.
+Implementing a media monitoring platform is vital for today’s PR pros who want to be able to quickly draw insights about what’s working and fold those findings back into their workflow.
 Onclusive offers a proprietary media monitoring solution.
 Feel free to start a free trial to get an understanding of the tool.

 4. Corporate Communications

 As companies grow, corporate communications become more important.
 Corporate communicators regularly work with stakeholders across the organization to develop and distribute pertinent info to employees and key affiliates.
-They leverage various channels including email, intranets, Slack, and so forth, to ensure their messages reach the right audience but are compelling and spark the desired action.
+Using various channels like email, intranets, Slack, Basecamp, and so forth, PR pros ensure that messages not only reach the right audience but are compelling and spark the desired action.
 Corporate communications regularly involves interaction with senior leaders and HR departments.

 5. Messaging & Positioning